turingschool/launch-curriculum/module1/labs/Week3/ClassInteraction.md

 // { "To Kill a Mockingbird", "Mockingjay", "The Fault In Our Stars", "Catching Fire",  "The Hunger Games" }
 ```

-**Keep nn Eye on Slack!** We will be coming back together a few times to answer questions and any common issues that are coming up.
+**Keep an Eye on Slack!** We will be coming back together a few times to answer questions and any common issues that are coming up.